-Bandera County River Authority and Groundwater District
+7.2.6.1 Bandera County River Authority and Groundwater District

-Management Objective 1 - Record the Palmer Drought Severity Index each month, post the drought stage and any appropriate drought restrictions outlined in the Drought Management Plan as adopted in October 2013.
+Management Objective 1 - Record the Palmer Drought Severity Index once at the first of the each month, post the drought stage and any appropriate drought restrictions outlined in the and when drought conditions exist, implement to Drought Management Plan as adopted in April 2009 October 2013.

-Management Objective 2 - Evaluate groundwater availability each year by monitoring water levels of the aquifer from monitor wells within Bandera County.
+Management Objective 2 - Evaluate groundwater availability each year by monitoring water levels of the aquifer from at least six monitor wells with continuous recorders within Bandera County.